(The Corporate Governance Statement was last reviewed on 21 June 2019)

 Executive Committee: Comprises two executive directors and two senior Company officers: The Committee meets at least once a month.
 The Executive Committee is the core senior management team in the Company responsible for day to day management and operations.
 Its terms of reference are defined in the Company’s Corporate Procedures Manual.
-The Governance Committee is chaired by Louis Coetzee and the other members are Tinus Maree, Louis Scheepers (COO) and Pieter Krugel (CFO).
+The Executive Committee is chaired by Louis Coetzee and the other members are Lukas Maree, Louis Scheepers (COO) and Pieter Krugel (CFO).

 Remuneration Committee: Comprises three non-executive directors.
 The Committee meets at least once a year to determine Company policy on senior executive remuneration, to make detailed recommendations to the Board regarding the remuneration packages of the executive directors and to consider awards under the Company’s Share Option and Management Incentive Award schemes.
 The Chief Executive Officer is consulted on remuneration packages and policy but does not attend discussions regarding his own package.
 The remuneration and terms and conditions of the appointment of non-executive directors are determined by the Board.
-The Remuneration Committee is chaired by Christian Schaffalitzky with the other members being Andrew Lianos and Wenzel Kerremans.
+The Remuneration Committee is chaired by Christian Schaffalitzky with the other members being Andreas Lianos and Wenzel Kerremans.

 Audit Committee: Comprises three non-executive directors.
 The Committee meets at least twice a year to consider the scope of the annual audit and the interim financial statements and to assess the effectiveness of the Group’s system of internal financial controls and risk management systems.
 It reviews the results of the external audit, its cost effectiveness and the objectives of the auditor.
 Given the size of the Group, the Audit Committee considers that an internal audit function is not currently justified.
-The Audit Committee is chaired by Andrew Lianos, CA, ACMA, CIA. who serves as the Company’s non-executive Financial Director.
+The Audit Committee is chaired by Andrew Lianos, ACA, CA(SA), ACMA, CIA. who serves as the Company’s non-executive Financial Director.
 The other members of the Audit Committee are Christian Schaffalitzky and Wenzel Kerremans.